 In-depth case studies

-Case study: Transfer of a technology company to Montreal
+Case Study: Transfer of a Technology Company to Montreal

 Selection criteria: The company chooses an investment bank with strong technology expertise and an extensive network of potential buyers.